kanyijohn/my-portfolio/README.md

 # my-portfolio
-Created ny portfolio using HTML,CSS and JavaScript
+Created and developed my portfolio webpage using HTML,CSS and JavaScript